JakobLS/mlops-credit-risk/README.md

 ## Monitoring

 - Grafana is used to monitor data drift and Prometheus stores these metrics.
 - Evidently is used to calculate data drift and for more advanced monitoring analysis.
-The reports are stored in html format in a Google Cloud Bucket and locally in MongoDB.
+The reports are stored in html format in a Google Cloud Bucket and locally in MongoDB in json format.

 ![](images/grafana-dashboard.png)

 <br>

 [Evidently Report example](monitoring/reports/evidently_report.html)

+The html version is easier to visually inspect, while the metrics in json format can be very useful for creating custom visualisations and statistic if needed.

 ![](images/evidently-report-large.png)